 California Building Energy Benchmarking Program

 CA Building Energy Benchmarking Program passed into law in October 2015 following the success of Assembly Bill 802 in California.
 The Building Energy Benchmarking Program is California’s new program requiring building owners to track and report their energy usage with the U.S. Environmental Protection Agency.
 Mandatory reporting began in 2018 for buildings with no residential utility accounts and more than 50,000 square feet of gross floor area.
-For buildings with 17 or more residential utility accounts and more than 50,000 square feet of gross floor area, reporting is due by June 1 annually, beginning in 2019.
+For buildings with 17 or more residential utility accounts and more than 50,000 square feet of total floor area, reporting is due by June 1st annually, beginning in 2019.

 Have You Reported Yet?